Healing Your “Disordered” Relationship With Food

 It’s important, therefore, to examine why you eat the way you do, how you treat yourself, your thoughts surrounding food, and your body image to ensure these behaviors don’t get out of hand and develop into full-blown eating disorders.

-Disordered Eating vs Eating Disorders: What’s the Difference?
+Disordered Eating vs. Eating Disorders: What’s the Difference?

 So, how do you know if you have disordered eating or an eating disorder?

 According to Psychology Today, research suggests that up to 50% of the population demonstrate problematic or disordered relationships with food, body, and exercise.
-Rates of clinical eating disorders are much lower and are estimated in only 1% to 3% of the general population .
+Rates of clinical eating disorders are much lower and are estimated at only 1% to 3% of the general population .

 The difference between the two often comes down to a matter of degree and intensity and how much your behaviors affect your life and your health.

-Society’s perceptions play a big role, as well as disordered eating behaviors are often encouraged and even praised in our society.
+Society’s perceptions play a big role, as well as disordered eating behaviors, are often encouraged and even praised in our society.
 As a result, these health-harming behaviors are often not addressed.
 Consider this scenario…

 Depending on where you are on the spectrum of disordered eating, you may need to seek professional help to recover.
 But getting to a place of being able to nourish your body appropriately without drama and guilt is vitally important for lasting health and happiness.
 (Important note: If you know you have an actual eating disorder, please seek professional help immediately.)

 Are You a Disordered Eater?